-The purpose of the Seventh Bank of Japan International Conference is to discuss ways in which monetary policy can be made more effective.
+The purpose of this Seventh Bank of Japan International Conference is to discuss ways in which monetary policy can be made more effective.
 There are many routes to a more effective monetary policy-through more accurate measurement of inflation, greater knowledge of the monetary transmission mechanism, better ways to supervise banks and other financial institutions, and so on.
 But the most basic route of all, in my view, is through the development of a set of monetary policy rules or guidelines to help guide monetary policy decisions.

-The use of monetary policy rules is a theme which has repeatedly come up at previous Bank of Japan conferences-Milton Friedman (1985) and James Tobin (1985) discussed policy rules in their keynote addresses at the First Bank of Japan International Conference in 1983 and such rules are discussed in most of the papers for this conference.
-Continuing in that tradition, my aims are (1) to briefly review historical developments in the empirical design of policy rules-with an emphasis on what has happened since the rational expectations revolution began to transform econometric policy evaluation methods in the early 1970s, (2) to give the reasons why
+The use of monetary policy rules is a theme which has repeatedly come up at previous Bank of Japan conferences-Milton Friedman (1985) and James Tobin (1985) discussed policy rules in their keynote addresses at the First Bank of Japan International Conference twelve years ago and such rules are discussed in most of the papers for this conference.
+Continuing in that tradition, my aims are to (1) briefly review historical developments in the empirical design of policy rules-with an emphasis on what has happened since the rational expectations revolution began to transform econometric policy evaluation methods in the early 1970s, (2) to give the reasons why setting explicit targets and using policy rules to achieve those targets can make monetary policy more effective, and (3) discuss some of the differences and similarities between some recent policy rules which have been proposed for practical application in the United States and other economies.